au-research/your-first-step-to-fair-archived/episodes/1-introduction.md

 ### Accessible

-The data is either open and free-to-download, or the process by which the data can be accessed is described.
+The data is either open and free to download or access, or the process by which the data can be accessed is described.

 ### Interoperable